wagtail/wagtail/docs/contributing/developing.rst

 If you'd prefer to set up all the components manually, read on.
 These instructions assume that you're familiar with using pip and virtualenv to manage Python packages.

+Use pre-commit to automatically run code checks with every commit.

 Setting up the Wagtail codebase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~